metacpan/metacpan-cpan-extracted/distros/G/Geo-Gpx/README.md

     From any [Geo::Gpx::Point](https://metacpan.org/pod/Geo%3A%3AGpx%3A%3APoint) or [Geo::TCX::Trackpoint](https://metacpan.org/pod/Geo%3A%3ATCX%3A%3ATrackpoint) object, return the waypoint that is closest to it.
 If called in list context, returns a two-element array consisting of that waypoint, and the distance from the coordinate (in meters).

+- waypoints\_print()

+    print the list of waypoints to screen, along with their names and descriptions if defined.
+Returns true.

+- waypoints\_count()

+    returns the number of waypoints in the object.

 - routes( integer or name => 'name' )

     Returns the array reference of routes when called without argument.
-Optionally accepts a single integer referring to the route number from routes aref (1-indexed) or a key value pair with the name of the route to be returned.
+Optionally accepts a single integer referring to the route number from routes aref (1-indexed with negative integers also counting from the end of the array) or a key value pair with the name of the route to be returned.

 - routes\_add( $route or $points\_aref \[, name => $route\_name )